pubnub/pubnub-mcp-server/resources/sdk_docs/dart_overview.md

 - Flutter app development
 - Non-Flutter platforms

-Flutter minimum configuration (replace demo keys with your own):
+In your Flutter project, initialize PubNub with your publish and subscribe keys:

 ```
 1// Import required packages